sbarex/QLMarkdown/README.md

 ### Themes

 You can choose a CSS theme to render the Markdown file.
-The application is provided with a predefined theme ( GitHub theme ) valid both for light and dark appearance.
+The application is provided with a predefined theme derived from the GitHub style valid both for light and dark appearance.

 Also, it is possible to use a style to extend the standard theme or to complete override.
 User customized style sheet must have the settings for both light and dark appearance using the CSS media query: